IMA-WorldHealth/bhima/README.md

 [![bitHound Overall Score](https://www.bithound.io/github/IMA-WorldHealth/bhima-2.X/badges/score.svg)](https://www.bithound.io/github/IMA-WorldHealth/bhima-2.X)
 [![bitHound Code](https://www.bithound.io/github/IMA-WorldHealth/bhima-2.X/badges/code.svg)](https://www.bithound.io/github/IMA-WorldHealth/bhima-2.X)

-_Bhima is alpha version software.
-Please do not use this in a commerical context._

 Bhima is a free, open source accounting and hospital information management system (HIMS) tailored for rural hospitals in Africa.
 We are an international team based in the Democratic Republic of the Congo.